DMVis/DMVis/documentation/visualisations/StackedBarChart.md

 # StackedBarChart

 The stacked BarChart component is a visual representation of data in a stacked bar chart format.
-It is used to compare the parts to the whole, and show the relationship of individual items to the total.
+It is used to compare the parts to the whole and show the relationship of individual items to the total.

 # Required attributes